 Bionic organs and parts have become somewhat of a niche field for these researchers.
 McAlpine’s team have previously worked on ears and skin as well.
 This new venture is probably the most advanced work they’ve engaged in, however.
 The team are no strangers to ground-breaking tech, but a functional bionic eye would outdo even their outstanding portfolio.

-The full study, 3D Printed Polymer Photodetectors, is available with Advanced Materials.
+More information is available here.
 Featured video courtesy of University of Minnesota.